 - This sock uses a graded variation of medical compression to promote optimal blood flow from your foot to your knees.

-- Use these socks to hike in, to reduce swelling, arthritis, pain alleviation, plantar fasciitis, diabetics, pregnancy and much more!
+- Use these socks for hiking, to reduce swelling, arthritis, pain alleviation, plantar fasciitis, diabetics, pregnancy, and much more!

 - These seamless compression socks help to move oxygen through your legs and keep you on your feet all day.

 - This sock comes with padded protection areas under the foot, around the ankles, on the Achilles tendon, and around the skin.